 FDA Adds Warning

 In 2012, the FDA announced its conclusion that women taking Yaz and other drospirenone-containing oral contraceptives may be at an increased risk for developing blood clots compared to women taking pills containing other forms of progestin.
 Rather than taking the drugs off the market, the FDA decided to change the labels for Yaz, Yasmin, Beyaz and Safyral to warn patients and doctors about the increased risk for developing blood clots.
 The FDA is encouraging women to discuss their risk for blood clots with a healthcare professional before deciding which birth control method is best for them.
 Healthcare professionals are also being encouraged to consider the possible increased risk for blood clots with drosperinone-containing oral contraceptives before prescribing these medications to their patients.
-Unfortunately, the warning about drospirenone is approximately mid way through a 33 page document, and many patients (and doctors) are unlikely to ever notice them.
+Unfortunately, the warning about drospirenone is approximately halfway through a 33 page document, and many patients (and doctors) are unlikely to ever notice them.

 Yaz, Yasmin, Beyaz, Safyral: Higher Cost and More Risk

 Bayer has advertised Yaz and its other birth control pills in many TV commercials featuring attractive and happy young women, and this has resulted in the pills’ widespread popularity.
-Bayer warns that women who smoke or have a history of blood clots, heart attacks or strokes, or particular cancers should avoid their contraceptive pills but the new research raises questions about the risks to healthy, nonsmoking women as well.
+Bayer warns that women who smoke or have a history of blood clots, heart attacks, strokes, or particular cancers should avoid their contraceptive pills but the new research raises questions about the risks to healthy, nonsmoking women as well.

 Should birth control pills containing drospirenone remain on the market?
 There is no evidence that they have significant advantages compared to other contraceptive pills that would outweigh the risks of blood clots or heart attacks.
 If patients and their doctors understood the latest research, why would anyone choose to take those risks?